silentsignal/heureka/README.md

   * Set autostart [TODO]
     * Registry
     * Startup folder
+  * Set up WBEM scripts [TODO]
   * Look for office documents, PDFs [TODO]
+  * Environment-based behaviour [TODO]
+    * Current time
+    * Environment variables (see Encryption)
+    * CWD, ARGV, username

 ## Notes

 The purpose of this software is to test the behavior-based capabilities of anti-virus/HIDS/other software, not to evade detection, so the tasks performed by heureka should not aim evasion but the realistic yet harmless implementation of real-world tactics.
+However, it should be noted that some evasion techniques can also be indicators of malicious behaviour, and they should be implemented as well.

 Shellcode can be arbitrarily complex and can perform unpredictable actions.
 Typical shellcode behaviour should be implemented in Tasks.
 If shellcode injection/decoding/etc. is needed, it is recommended to use some simple, harmless code (like the MsgBox provided).